magenta-aps/osdatascanner/docs/roles.md

 When creating a file in a shared network drive, the system needs a way to remember who created it.
 This is done by saving the SID of the creator of the file.
-OS2datascanner can then read this information and use it to assign the creator of a file the responsibility for resolving its matches.
+OSdatascanner can then read this information and use it to assign the creator of a file the responsibility for resolving its matches.

-For OS2datascanner to make the right associations, an account must be given an alias with the SID type and a value matching the user's SID.
+For OSdatascanner to make the right associations, an account must be given an alias with the SID type and a value matching the user's SID.

 This is relevant when using the file scanner.